 - Plagiarism: The appropriation of another person’s ideas, processes, results or words without giving appropriate credit.

 Research misconduct does not include honest error or differences of opinion, authorship disputes that do not involve plagiarism, and violations of other University policies.

 Reporting Concerns or Allegations of Research Misconduct

-Any individual having reason to believe that research misconduct has possibly occurred must report the matter to the Misconduct Review Officer (MRO), their department or division chairperson, division chief, dean or other appropriate institutional official Allegations brought to individuals other than a MRO will be promptly forwarded to the MRO.
+Any individual having reason to believe that research misconduct has possibly occurred must report the matter to the misconduct review officer (MRO), their department chair or division chief, dean or other appropriate institutional official.
+Allegations brought to individuals other than a MRO will be promptly forwarded to the MRO.

 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the MRO to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.

 If the circumstances described by the individual do not meet the definition of research misconduct, the MRO will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
 At any time, an institutional member may have confidential discussions and consultations about concerns of possible misconduct with the RIO and will be counseled about appropriate procedures for reporting allegations.